serinahuang/bimm143/README.md

 # Serina's BIMM 143 Class Repository
 My class repository for BIMM 143 (Introduction to Bioinformatics) at UCSD.

-The [Class Homepage](https://bioboot.github.io/bimm143_F18/) contains the lecture slides and worksheets that produced the following writeups.
+The [Class Homepage](https://bioboot.github.io/bimm143_F18/) contains the lecture slides and worksheets for the following writeups.

 Lectures:
 - class 01: Bioinformatics Databases